tiprankstipranks

 Economy & Political Environment - Risk 1

-An economic downturn within our local markets, as well as downturns in the state, national, or global markets, could negatively impact household and corporate incomes.
-This could lead to decreased demand for both loan and deposit products and lead to an increase of customers who fail to pay interest or principal on their loans.
-We continually monitor key economic indicators in an effort to anticipate the possible effects of downturns in the local, regional, and national economies.
-Our success depends primarily on the general economic conditions of the State of Michigan and the specific local markets in which we operate.
-We provide banking and financial services to customers located primarily in the Bay, Clare, Gratiot, Isabella, Mecosta, Midland, Montcalm, and Saginaw counties in Michigan.
+The results of operations for financial institutions, including our Bank, may be adversely affected by changes in local, state, and national economic conditions.
+We provide banking and financial services to individuals and businesses located primarily in the Bay, Clare, Gratiot, Isabella, Mecosta, Midland, Montcalm, and Saginaw counties in Michigan.
 The local economic conditions in these areas have a significant impact on the demand for our products and services, as well as the ability of our customers to repay loans, the value of the collateral securing loans, and the stability of our deposit funding sources.
 A significant decline in general economic conditions, caused by inflation, recession, acts of terrorism, international or domestic occurrences, a health crisis, unemployment, changes in securities markets or other factors could impact these local economic conditions and, in turn, could have a material adverse effect on our financial condition and results of operations.
+An economic downturn in the state, national, or global markets, could also negatively impact our financial condition and results of our operations.
+Broader economic and geopolitical developments, including global trade tensions, political instability, and natural disasters, can create volatility in financial markets and affect the economic outlook.
+A significant decline in U.S. GDP, rising inflation, or prolonged high unemployment rates could reduce demand for loans, increase credit risk, and reduce consumer confidence.
+Geopolitical events, such as trade wars or foreign conflicts, can disrupt markets and introduce volatility, which may indirectly affect our operations by influencing local economic conditions, interest rates, and the availability of capital.
+We continually monitor key economic indicators to anticipate the possible effects of downturns in the local, regional, and national economies.

 Capital Markets - Risk 1